PungaruStelian/GwentStone-Lite/README.md

 ## Description

 This project implements a card game where two players compete against each other.
 Each player selects a deck, which is shuffled at the beginning of the game to ensure unpredictability.
 The game is deterministic, with a seed provided for the shuffling process.
 Players are assigned heroes randomly, and the starting player is specified in the input.
+The more detailed statement can be found: https://ocw.cs.pub.ro/courses/poo-ca-cd/teme/2024/tema

 ## Game Setup